-See "About the Execution plan tree" on page 100.
+For more information, see About the Execution plan tree.

 Locating referenced tables that pose potential problems

 When it is not possible to access the statement, such as in third company products, the only way to improve the statement is by improving access to the data.
 This can be achieved by performing changes in the referenced objects by examining the operators that access the tables and identifying potential problematic operators.